Michael Vick is getting 100 million, but I think 40 million is guaranteed.

 You know, I ought to stop doing this show when I don't get any sleep the night before.

-Uh just here I plan to start this hour talking about this Clarence Thomas story, I'm telling you, is when I said before the break at the top of the hour this this story that Jeffrey Tubin has written is important because it's true.
+I just, Here I plan to start this hour talking about this Clarence Thomas story I'm telling you is when I said before the break at the top of the hour this this story that Jeffrey Toobin has written is important because it's true.

-The civil rights coalition in this country, meaning the Jesse Jacksons, people for the American way, all these civil rights groups, they sit at the at the table of power to Democrat Party, and they have to earn their seat.
+They sit at the at the table of power, the Democrat Party, and they have to earn their seat.

 And the way Jesse Jackson earns it is voter turnout, shakedowns of various corporations, same thing with Al Sharpton.